Singapore HeritageFest 2007 (Part 1): Household Things

 Clockwise from top left: coffee cups that are still used at Ya Kun and many kopitiam (coffee shops) today, tiffin carriers (tiffin is an old English word for a light lunch), and an extremely old and overused steamboat.
 It looked as though whatever food that went in there would come out black.

 More tiffin carriers!
 I grew up at a time when tiffin carriers are no longer being used.
-But I love the way they look, with those colorful floral designs and different layers for different types of food!
+But I love the way they look, with those colourful floral designs and different layers for different types of food!

 Enamelware and thermos flasks.

-Colorful F&N soft drinks in glass bottles.
+Colourful F&N soft drinks in glass bottles.
 If my memory serves me correctly, I think they can still be commonly seen in Bangkok.

 In these old photos of family portraits, one thing I noticed was that the people rarely smiled, ever.
 Most of them looked rather solemn.

 Ah!
 I love these!
-Don’t the bottles and the colored liquids look pretty?
+Don’t the bottles and the coloured liquids look pretty?
 Decades ago, people used perfumes and colognes in the form of scented water called “florida water” (is that a brand or something?).
 This is a 19th century formula that blends floral essential oils in a water-alcohol base.

 Cosmetics and powder of the yesteryears.